 We have to go on providing the inexpensive and stable supply of electricity that underpins socioeconomic activities, and we have to restore the soundness of our corporate performance in fulfillment of our investors’ and stockholders’ expectations.
 We are conscious that in order to achieve those tasks, it will be essential to work at improving safety at our nuclear power station and to restart it at an early date.
 In order to restart this facility, I believe three things will be of major importance: we must get through the NRA’s examination, we must complete the measures required by the regulatory requirements, and we must obtain the understanding of the local people.

 We applied for compliance verification of Unit 2 (commissioned 1989; 820 MW) in December 2013, and it is currently undergoing examination by the Nuclear Regulation Authority.
-We believe that the determination of the standard earthquake ground motion* will be an important aspect in the examination.

 I cannot say anything definite about specifically when operation will restart.
 But we are moving vigorously forward with measures for enhancing safety at the site, and I take it that we are making steady headway toward operation restart.